Certstream server in Rust for real-time CT log streaming

 Multi-protocol streaming

-WebSocket, SSE (Server-Sent Events), and raw TCP.
+WebSocket and SSE (Server-Sent Events).
 Pick the protocol that fits your stack.
-SSE for browsers, TCP for pipelines.
+WebSocket for real-time clients, SSE for browsers and pipelines.

 State persistence